easybarezi20/minesweeper_project1/README.md

 # Minesweeper_project1
     Made a basic game of minesweeper where your objective it to click on 80 spaces that do not contain a bomb.
+Alos there <br>
-Alos there are 20 bombs scattered randomly everytime the game refreshes and to help locate bombs the number on the safe spaces indicate if a bomb is around the space.
+    are 20 bombs scattered randomly everytime the game refreshes and to help locate bombs the number on the safe spaces indicate if a <br> bomb is around the space.
 After successfully locating all 80 squares you win the game.
 ## Choice of game:
     MineSweeper
 ### Pseudocode for the overall gameplay: